 We use pair programming because it is a more effective and time efficient way to learn the material.
 Researchers have shown that students perform better in the class in which they use pair programming than without, and also they perform better in subsequent classes with or without it.
 These results indicate that you learn more and better with pair programming.
 Please read:

 For some parts of the course, you will be allowed to change partners between assignments.
 However, once you begin an assignment with a partner (or a group), you cannot change partners or groups for that assignment.
-If you must stop working with your partner, please request permission from the instructor and await further instruction.
+If you must stop working with your partner or group, please request permission from the instructor and await further instruction.

 You are encouraged to study for exams, discuss the homeworks and projects, and discuss debugging techniques with your colleagues.
 You are welcome to use existing public libraries in your programming assignments (such as public classes for queues, trees, etc.) You may also look at operating systems code for public domain software such as Linux.
 Such activities qualify under approved collaboration practices and you are welcome to take advantage of them.
-You may not look at any course project material relating to any project similar to this course's class projects.
-For example, you may not look at the work done by a student in past years' courses, and you may not look at similar course projects at other universities.
 If you are unsure about whether a particular source of external information is permitted, contact the instructor before looking at it.